Delta Cancri: Nomenclature

+Delta Cancri is the star's Bayer designation.
+This designation is Latinized from δ Cancri, and abbreviated Delta Cnc or δ Cnc.

 It bore the traditional name Asellus Australis which is Latin for "southern donkey colt".
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalogue and standardize proper names for stars.
 The WGSN decided to attribute proper names to individual stars rather than entire multiple systems.
 It approved the name Asellus Australis for the component Delta Cancri Aa on 6 November 2016 and it is now so included in the List of IAU-approved Star Names.
 Together with Gamma Cancri, it formed the Aselli, flanking Praesepe.

 As Arkū-sha-nangaru-sha-shūtu, which means "the southeast star in the Crab", it marked the 13th ecliptic station of the ancient Babylonians.

 In Chinese astronomy, Ghost (鬼宿 (Guǐ Xiù)) refers to an asterism consisting of Theta Cancri, Eta Cancri, Gamma Cancri and Delta Cancri.
 Delta Cancri itself is known as the fourth star of Ghost (鬼宿四 (Guǐ Xiù sì)).